 What do you think Jesus meant when He said, "I will give you rest?"
 When I read this verse, I imagine Jesus tucking me in bed, giving me hugs and kisses, running his fingers through my hair, and maybe even bringing me a snack, all with soft "elevator" music in the background.
-Now this is what I call rest.
-But its is not what He's talking about, because right after, "I will give you rest" He says, "Take my yoke upon you."
+Now, this is what I call rest.
+But it is not what He's talking about, because right after, "I will give you rest," He says, "Take my yoke upon you."
 What?
 Rest by taking up a yoke?
 Do you know what a yoke is?
 An ox certainly does, and it tries to run the other way when it sees one.
-A yoke is a solid wooden bar with a harness that is placed on a strong animal's shoulders so it can pull a very heavy load.
+A yoke is a solid wooden bar with a harness placed on a strong animal's shoulders to pull a hefty load.
 A cross would qualify as a yoke.
 Yes, this is how Jesus plans to give rest for our souls.
 But, He says he'll be yoked in the harness with us all the way, its actually His yoke, not ours- He will show us, step by step, how to plow through, how to pull, how to rest while we labor with Him.
 Shoulder to shoulder with Jesus, we rest in His work as He teaches us how to labor in the field.

 The key to all this is, "Learn from me because I am humble and gentle at heart."
-As a teacher, this phrase caught my attention, since it is saying, because Jesus is humble and gentle at heart, learning from Him is easier.
-Communicating knowledge is not only an intellectual function, it also involves the emotions, and I would add, it involves the spirit as well.
+As a teacher, this phrase caught my attention since it says that learning from Him is easier because he is humble and gentle at heart.
+Communicating knowledge is not only an intellectual function, but it also involves the emotions, and I would add, it involves the spirit as well.
 Applied to our teachers and school in general, Jesus is telling us that our teaching should be shoulder to shoulder with our students, and we need to be humble and gentle at heart for our students to learn properly.
-This is education that transforms!
+This is an education that transforms!
 Personal, long-term, lots of hard work, and full of rest for the soul.
-In a transforming classroom the student and the teacher find rest for their souls as they take the yoke of Jesus everyday.
+In a transforming classroom, the student and the teacher find rest for their souls as they take the yoke of Jesus every day.

-Knowledge is important, but it is so readily available that most people have it, so when it comes to choosing the right teacher, the challenge is to find someone who is humble and gentle at heart.
-This is impossible to find in people, unless they have a genuine walk with Jesus Christ; no matter how kind one is outwardly, it is the heart that matters.
-The kind of teaching that Jesus is talking about, that transforms lives, can be accomplished only through someone who is in Christ, filled with the Holy Spirit, and established in the Word of God.
+Knowledge is important, but it is so readily available that most people have it, so when choosing the right teacher, the challenge is to find someone who is humble and gentle at heart.
+This is impossible to find in people unless they have a genuine walk with Jesus Christ; no matter how kind one is outwardly, it is the heart that matters.
+The teaching that Jesus is talking about, which transforms lives, can be accomplished only through someone who is in Christ, filled with the Holy Spirit, and established in the Word of God.